Crystal, from Crystal and Comp, is visiting today to bring us a wonderful game she made to help her boys learn their sight words. ~Sheila

 - one LEGO minifigure for each player, optional

-Print out the game packet by clicking the link above.
+Print out the game packet by clicking the link toward the bottom of this post.
 I highly suggest you print this on cardstock.

 This packet is 10 pages total and it includes the board, the cards, the spinner and optional small game piece circles for each player.